Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Abstract

 \section{Abstract}

-Machine learning models that are developed to be invariant under certain types of data transformations have shown improved generalization in practice.
-However, a principled understanding of why invariance benefits generalization is limited.
-Given a dataset, there is often no principled way to select ``suitable'' data transformations under which model invariance guarantees better generalization.
+Machine learning models that are developed with invariance to certain types of data transformations have demonstrated superior generalization performance in practice.
+However, the underlying mechanism that explains why invariance leads to better generalization is not well-understood, limiting our ability to select appropriate data transformations for a given dataset.
 This paper studies the generalization benefit of model invariance by introducing the \emph{sample cover induced by transformations}, i.e., a representative subset of a dataset that can approximately recover the whole dataset using transformations.
-For any data transformations, we provide refined generalization bounds for invariant models based on the sample cover.
-We also characterize the "suitability'' of a set of data transformations by the \emph{sample covering number induced by transformations}, i.e., the smallest size of its induced sample covers.
-We show that we may tighten the generalization bounds for ``suitable'' transformations that have a small sample covering number.
-In addition, our proposed sample covering number can be empirically evaluated and thus provides a guidance for selecting transformations to develop model invariance for better generalization.
-In experiments on multiple datasets, we evaluate sample covering numbers for some commonly used transformations and show that the smaller sample covering number for a set of transformations (e.g., the 3D-view transformation) indicates a smaller gap between the test and training error for invariant models, which verifies our propositions.
+Based on this notion, we refine the generalization bound for invariant models and characterize the suitability of a set of data transformations by the \emph{sample covering number induced by transformations}, i.e., the smallest size of its induced sample covers.
+We show that the generalization bound can be tightened for suitable transformations that have a small sample covering number.
+Moreover, our proposed sample covering number can be empirically evaluated, providing a practical guide for selecting transformations to develop model invariance for better generalization.
+We evaluate the sample covering numbers for commonly used transformations on multiple datasets and demonstrate that the smaller sample covering number for a set of transformations indicates a smaller gap between the test and training error for invariant models, thus validating our propositions.